 PhD (1981), University of North Carolina at Chapel Hill

 JD (1985), Duke University School of Law

-Carol D. Newman is a visiting associate professor of law.
-She is a professor in the practice of law at Emory University School of Law, where she also served as executive director of Emory's Center for Transactional Law and Practice.
+Carol D. Newman is an associate professor of law.
+Before joining the law school, she was a professor in the practice of law at Emory University School of Law, where she also served as executive director of Emory's Center for Transactional Law and Practice.
 In 2012 she co-chaired Emory Law's Third Biennial Conference on the Teaching of Transactional Law and Skills, "Preparing the Transactional Lawyer: From Doctrine to Practice."

 Professor Newman is a retired partner from Powell Goldstein LLP, where she served as the firm's director of corporate/transactional training and chair of its corporate training committee.
 While at Powell Goldstein, she developed transactional skills simulation programs and corporate training seminars for associates.
 In her practice, she focused on corporate finance, mergers and acquisitions, corporate compliance and general corporate and business law.
 Her mergers and acquisition practice included negotiated business acquisitions and financing for both public and privately owned companies in a variety of industries.

 Professor Newman serves on the Third Year Advisory Board at Washington and Lee University School of Law, where she teaches in the transactional skills immersion program.
 From 2009-12 Professor Newman served as co-chair of the Business Law Education Committee of the Business Law Section of the American Bar Association.

 Before beginning her legal career, Professor Newman earned a PhD at the University of North Carolina-Chapel Hill.
 Her undergraduate teaching experience includes three years at Bridgewater College and a year at Sweet Briar College.
 She also completed an administrative internship, sponsored by the Carnegie Corp., in academic administration for women in higher education at Skidmore College.